 This website argues that the most productive place to find the middle ground that can make America’s politics functional again is the rebirth of the liberal wing of the Republican Party.
 (Call it the moderate wing if you must.)
 The rebirth of a significant place in the Republican Party for such views would again provide a mechanism for cross-party consensus to be reached on a range of issues that today our increasingly nasty partisan politics is incapable of bridging.

 America is to be commended for how inclusive we have become over the last half century, and while it may not seem that way to people watching TV news and reading newspapers, the progress we have made is incontrovertible.
+(Which is not to say that we still don’t have a long way to go.)
 Yet at the same time, and for reasons both related and unrelated, as a nation we are much more divided than we were fifty years ago.
 America today is practically evenly divided on a lot of important issues.
 Many of these divisions are based on good faith, reasonable disagreements among Americans.
 But for too long our politicians, our media and too many passionate citizens have in effect analogized politics in America to a football game.
 One side wins and the other loses.
 This isn’t working well for us, and it’s time to accept that reasonable differences of opinion have to be respected, and a middle ground found.
 Unlike a football game, where one side wins and one doesn’t, life is full of examples where both sides win, such as a good marriage or a successful business partnership.

 Think about this practically.
 Say if our current nasty political battles continue there is a one in three chance that really conservative folks are able to recast America in their image; a one in three chance that really liberal, social democratic folks are able to recast America in their image; and a one in three chance that America is pulled apart in the battle.
 Who would take a chance like that if he or she really loves this country, especially recognizing that there are huge numbers of people on each side of this ideological divide who would be unhappy living under one or the other vision?
 The middle is really the only place we can successfully gather.